sillsdev/ptx2pdf/docs/documentation/diglot.md

 ### Extra columns
 `\newPolyglotCol A` This specifies that just `L` and `R` are a bit boring, and you wish to use another column (`A`) as well.
 The perl program to merge files uses L,R,A,B,C.... as column identifiers.
 So far there is no python code to cope with polyglots.

-###True/false options

-- ```\diglottrue```
-If there is diglot material this **must be set true** (i.e. ```\diglottrue```), **before** the style sheet is loaded (default: ```\diglotfalse```).
+### Footnote control
 - ```\diglotSepNotestrue```
 If the footnotes from the 2 languages should be split (true) or merged together (false) (default: ```\diglotSepNotestrue```).
 Merging footnotes is almost certainly not a wise choice if both texts have footnotes, but if only one side has notes then it probably makes a lot of sense.
 The exact order of the footnotes is probably complicated and may even be unpredictable.

 - ```\diglotBalNotesfalse```
 If a left column footnote steals space from the right column also, and vise-versa (default: ```\diglotBalNotesfalse```).
 If this is a good idea or not probably depends on a lot of factors.

+- `\DistinctNoteNumbering{f}` (default)
+- `\ParallelNoteNumbering{f}`
+If the command `\ParallelNoteNumbering{f}` is given, then `\f` footnotes will have two parallel counts, so that left and right texts will be numbered (or picked from the callers list) separately.
+The default keeps a single count, so each footnote/cross-reference is numbered  distinctly.
+This setting is ignored if merged footnotes are active, to avoid confusion.

+###True/false options

+- ```\diglottrue```
+If there is diglot material this **must be set true** (i.e. ```\diglottrue```), **before** the style sheet is loaded (default: ```\diglotfalse```).